 Best Places to Visit in the USA in October (Fall Foliage Destinations & Spooky Cities!)

-1. Stowe, Vermont
+1. Stowe, VT

 For the quintessential New England fall experience, look no further than the quaint town of Stowe, Vermont.
 Bursting with foliage color through most of October, you’ll see some of the most picturesque scenery in New England throughout the town and surrounding areas during this cozy time of the year.

 Stowe is also home to some of the best things to do in New England in the fall, and one that should be on everyone’s itinerary is the scenic foliage drive through Smugglers Notch.
-Considered one of the best fall drives in the Northeast, the road through the Notch is completely free to drive on and offers incredible views of the bright fall color.
+Considered one of the best fall drives in the Northeast, the road through the Notch is completely free to drive on and offers incredible views of the bright fall colors.

 When you’re ready for dinner, Stowe Cider is a great place for a casual night out.
-Savor the flavors of the season with locally made hard cider, and elevated comfort food favorites.
+Savor the flavors of the season with locally made hard cider and elevated comfort food favorites.
 Outdoor seating is usually available in October if the weather allows.

 A white church in Stowe, Vermont – one of the best places to visit in the USA in October – surrounded by red, orange, and yellow fall leaves and trees.

-Photo: Samantha of New England Wanderlust
+Photo Courtesy of Samantha of New England Wanderlust

 • Nearest Major Airport: Boston Logan International Airport

-• Average Temperatures: 44°F // 31°F
+• Average Temperature: 44°F // 31°F

-2. Santa Fe, New Mexico
+2. Santa Fe, NM

 Santa Fe is the ultimate place for a memorable fall getaway in the United States due to its delightful weather, unique experiences and festivals, as well as its tasty restaurants!